Morgan Stanley Cuts Editas Medicine (NASDAQ:EDIT) Price Target to $40.00

-Editas Medicine (NASDAQ:EDIT) had its price objective reduced by Morgan Stanley from $45.00 to $40.00 in a research report report published on Tuesday morning, Price Targets.com reports.
-They currently have an underweight rating on the stock.
+Editas Medicine (NASDAQ:EDIT) had its price objective decreased by Morgan Stanley from $45.00 to $40.00 in a research report sent to investors on Monday morning, Benzinga reports.
+Morgan Stanley currently has an underweight rating on the stock.

-Editas Medicine (NASDAQ:EDIT) last posted its earnings results on Thursday, February 25th.
-The company reported ($1.00) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.81) by ($0.19).
-The firm had revenue of $11.42 million during the quarter, compared to analysts’ expectations of $5.64 million.
+Editas Medicine (NASDAQ:EDIT) last released its quarterly earnings results on Thursday, February 25th.
+The company reported ($1.00) EPS for the quarter, missing the consensus estimate of ($0.81) by ($0.19).
+The firm had revenue of $11.42 million for the quarter, compared to analyst estimates of $5.64 million.
 Editas Medicine had a negative return on equity of 26.74% and a negative net margin of 99.62%.
-The business’s revenue for the quarter was down 7.0% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned ($0.74) earnings per share.
-Analysts anticipate that Editas Medicine will post -1.78 EPS for the current fiscal year.
+The company’s quarterly revenue was down 7.0% on a year-over-year basis.
+During the same period last year, the firm earned ($0.74) EPS.
+On average, sell-side analysts forecast that Editas Medicine will post -1.78 earnings per share for the current year.

-In other Editas Medicine news, CFO Michelle Robertson sold 1,568 shares of the firm’s stock in a transaction on Tuesday, January 12th.
-The shares were sold at an average price of $78.27, for a total value of $122,727.36.
-Following the sale, the chief financial officer now owns 18,432 shares of the company’s stock, valued at approximately $1,442,672.64.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, EVP Charles Albright sold 20,000 shares of the business’s stock in a transaction dated Monday, December 7th.
-The shares were sold at an average price of $40.02, for a total transaction of $800,400.00.
-Following the completion of the transaction, the executive vice president now owns 44,907 shares in the company, valued at approximately $1,797,178.14.
+In related news, CFO Michelle Robertson sold 1,568 shares of Editas Medicine stock in a transaction that occurred on Tuesday, January 12th.
+The stock was sold at an average price of $78.27, for a total value of $122,727.36.
+Following the sale, the chief financial officer now directly owns 18,432 shares in the company, valued at $1,442,672.64.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, EVP Charles Albright sold 10,000 shares of Editas Medicine stock in a transaction that occurred on Tuesday, December 15th.
+The shares were sold at an average price of $63.22, for a total value of $632,200.00.
+Following the completion of the sale, the executive vice president now owns 34,907 shares in the company, valued at $2,206,820.54.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 41,568 shares of company stock valued at $2,005,327 over the last 90 days.
-0.94% of the stock is currently owned by company insiders.
+0.94% of the stock is owned by insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Aperio Group LLC lifted its holdings in Editas Medicine by 17.0% in the 3rd quarter.
-Aperio Group LLC now owns 16,096 shares of the company’s stock worth $452,000 after buying an additional 2,343 shares during the period.
-Wells Fargo & Company MN boosted its holdings in Editas Medicine by 19.1% in the third quarter.
-Wells Fargo & Company MN now owns 84,321 shares of the company’s stock valued at $2,366,000 after acquiring an additional 13,532 shares in the last quarter.
-Nia Impact Advisors LLC purchased a new position in Editas Medicine during the 4th quarter valued at $4,897,000.
-Indie Asset Partners LLC bought a new position in Editas Medicine in the 4th quarter worth $207,000.
-Finally, Cambridge Investment Research Advisors Inc. raised its holdings in Editas Medicine by 965.8% in the 4th quarter.
+Several institutional investors have recently bought and sold shares of EDIT.
+Aperio Group LLC boosted its position in Editas Medicine by 17.0% during the third quarter.
+Aperio Group LLC now owns 16,096 shares of the company’s stock worth $452,000 after purchasing an additional 2,343 shares in the last quarter.
+Wells Fargo & Company MN boosted its position in Editas Medicine by 19.1% during the third quarter.
+Wells Fargo & Company MN now owns 84,321 shares of the company’s stock worth $2,366,000 after purchasing an additional 13,532 shares in the last quarter.
+Nia Impact Advisors LLC purchased a new stake in Editas Medicine during the fourth quarter worth $4,897,000.
+Indie Asset Partners LLC purchased a new stake in Editas Medicine during the fourth quarter worth $207,000.
+Finally, Cambridge Investment Research Advisors Inc. boosted its position in Editas Medicine by 965.8% during the fourth quarter.
 Cambridge Investment Research Advisors Inc. now owns 101,424 shares of the company’s stock worth $7,111,000 after purchasing an additional 91,908 shares in the last quarter.
-87.52% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors own 87.52% of the company’s stock.

 Editas Medicine, Inc operates as a clinical stage genome editing company.
 The company focuses on developing transformative genomic medicines to treat a range of serious diseases.
 The company develops a proprietary genome editing platform based on CRISPR technology, which includes CRISPR/Cas9, CRISPR/Cas12a, and engineered forms of both of these CRISPR systems to target genetically addressable diseases and therapeutic areas.